Partap Sharma: The Little Master of the Elephant

 The Little Master of the Elephant (1984) tells the story of a parched land, where people are dying or leaving.
 Chintu and his elephant Vivek go in search of water to save a dying uncle.
 They come back with a retinue of people and animals and a river of water instead of first a bucketful.
 This is just the beginning of their adventures together and their search for the meaning of life.
-In a part Chintu finds love and is promised to be king and find the meaning of what he is looking for.
+Chintu finds love and is promised to be king and find the meaning of what he is looking for.

 Top Dog

 Top Dog (1985) has more stories about Ranjha, the dog detective.

 They live in Mumbai and Ranjha has been so skilfully trained in the art of tracking that he has become famous for the crimes he has solved.
 All the stories in this book are based on real cases and Ranjha tells us, in his own words, about some of the most puzzling he has helped to solve.
 He tracked down a local thief, he got involved in a particularly unpleasant case of what seemed to be ritual murder, he got to the bottom of a series of thefts from a warehouse that had reduced the owner of the goods to despair.
 He helped to find and return to her family a little girl, who had been kidnapped.